WRITING

 Joanna Tam (USA) in her award-winning film Wasenstrasse, conceived of and shot during a Pfaelzer Hof residency on the topic of home and homelessness.

-Bruce Asbestos’ striking video works were shown at Pfaelzer Hof gallery / project room in 2021.
+Bruce Asbestos’ striking video works were shown at Pfaelzer Hof Gallery in 2021.
+Bruce has recently exhibited at Bangkok Bienale (2024) and the Turbine Hall at Tate Modern London (2025).

 Member of ResArtis.